MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

 - Redirect HTTP to HTTPS:
     - Instances can be configured to redirect traffic
     - Or ALB can be configured with a rule as well
-    - Health checks should ne be redirected from the ALB
+    - Health checks should not be redirected from the ALB

 ## EB CLI